Next year's Apple Watch Ultra could switch to a Micro-LED display

-(Pocket-lint) - The Apple Watch Ultra might get its big display upgrade in 2024, with a new report claiming that Apple will switch to using a Micro-LED technology.
+The Apple Watch Ultra might get its big display upgrade in 2024, with a new report claiming that Apple will switch to using a Micro-LED technology.

 The latest Apple news comes via analyst Jeff Pu, writing in a research note for Haitong International Securities.
 According to Pu, the 2024 Apple Watch Ultra will not only get a new type of display technology but will also sport a larger display than the one that ships on the current model, too.